 A small claims case is a simplified type of court case to recover money or personal property to satisfy a debt.
-A small claims action can only be filed for up to $10,000, exclusive of court costs and other related fees.
+A small claims action can only be filed for claims up to $10,000.
 If the claim is over $10,000, a small claims action can still be filed, but the right to collect the amount over $10,000 must be waived along with the right to a jury trial.
-The $10,000 figure does not include interest or court costs or other related fees, which can be added to the $10,000 amount.
+The $10,000 figure does not include interest, court costs, or other related fees, which can be added to the $10,000 amount.

-It is always a good idea to pursue all available options before going to court.
-This is not only good policy, but you cannot file a small claims suit if you cannot provide proof that you have requested payment within a certain time period before filing the lawsuit.
-Often before filing a small claims action the entity owed money will enter into a payment agreement with a debtor.
-A payment agreement is certainly cheaper than filing a small claims action, but only works as long as the debtor continues to make the scheduled payments.
-It is therefore a good idea to also have the debtor sign a document called a "Confession of Judgment," which can be used in a Small Claims action to collect money.
+Pursue all available options before going to court.
+You cannot file a small claims suit if you cannot provide proof that you have requested payment within a certain time period before filing the lawsuit.
+Often before filing a small claims action, the entity owed money will enter into a payment agreement with its debtor.
+A payment agreement is certainly cheaper than filing a small claims action, but only works as long as the debtor continues to make their scheduled payments.
+It is therefore a good idea to also have the debtor sign a document called a "Confession of Judgment," which can be used in a small claims action to collect money.
 An attorney can help prepare a standard "Confession of Judgment" form.

 As is the case with legal proceedings, there is some specialized language that is used in small claims actions.
 The most common terms that someone involved in a small claims action should be familiar with are:

 A Small Claims Information Sheet is available from the Alaska Court system.